Fractional Sobolev isometric immersions of planar domains: Introduction

 \section{Introduction}

 In this article we prove the $C^1$ regularity and developability of isometric immersions of class $W^{1+s,p}$ of two dimensional domains $\Omega$ into $\R^3$ for $2/3 \le s <1$ and $sp\ge 2$, thereby generalizing the results of \cite{P04} for the Sobolev regime $s=1$, $p\geq 2$ and of \cite{DLP20} for the H\"older regime $s>2/3, p=\infty$.
 The proofs are obtained by adapting the ideas or a few of the results appearing in \cite{P04, LP17, LS19, DLP20} to the fractional Sobolev case.
-We shall direct the readers to \cite{DLP20} for a survey of the literature on this problem and its connections to nonlinear PDEs.